maxlavr/centos-7/minimal/README.md

 		now we see that repo EPEL is loaded and connect

 	### 3.2
 		Lets isntall GUI.
-We need for this some gtouplist: "Development Tools", "X Window System"
+We need for this some grouplist: "Development Tools", "X Window System"

 	> yum groupinstall "Development Tools"
 	> yum groupinstall "X Window System"